 ARCOS (number) ACOS (number) Takes the arccosine, in radians, of number.
-Results in system-missing if n between -1 and 1 inclusive.
+Results in system-missing in not between -1 and 1 inclusive.
 This function is a PSPP extension.
-[Function] [Function] umber is not ARSIN (number) ASIN (number) Takes the arcsine, in radians, of number.
-Results in system-missing if number. between -1 and 1 inclusive.
-[Function] [Function] umber is not ARTAN (number) ATAN (number) Takes the arctangent, in radians, of number.
+[Function] [Function] f number is ARSIN (number) ASIN (number) Takes the arcsine, in radians, of number.
+Results in system-missing if nu between -1 and 1 inclusive.
+[Function] [Function] mber is not ARTAN (number) ATAN (number) Takes the arctangent, in radians, of number.
 [Function] [Function] COS (angle) Takes the cosine of angle which should be in radians.
 [Function] SIN (angle) Takes the sine of angle which should be in radians.
 [Function] TAN (angle) Takes the tangent of angle which should be in radians.
+Results in system [Function] -missing at

-Results in system values of angle that are too close to odd multiples of $\pi/2$.
-Portability: n 0
+Takes the tangent of angle which should be in radians.
+Results in system-missing at values of angle that are too close to odd multiples of $\pi/2$.
+Portability: none.